informalsystems/quartz/crates/contracts/core/SPEC.md

 ## Implementation

-The `quartz-cw` package is implemented in Rust and relies on the CosmWasm framework.
+The `quartz-contract-core` package is implemented in Rust and relies on the CosmWasm framework.
 The main components are:

 ### Attested Message Wrapper